comp-medchem/LigExtract/README.md

     pymol -cq

-If this command returns an error indicating that PyMOL cannot be properly used, go to the troubleshooting section.

 ## Running LigExtract

 **1.** git clone LigExtract into your home directory.
 Make ligextract.sh and build_dependencies.sh inside of bin executable (i.e. chmod 755 *.sh).
-Add path to LigExtract/bin to your $PATH.
+Add path to LigExtract/bin to your $PATH environment.

-**2.** create a conda environment from ligextract.yml.
+**2.** create a conda environment from ligextract.yml, and activate it.

 **3.** cd into your working directory.
 This is where all PDBs will be downloaded and processed.
 This directory must contain a file with a name following the format